 - Finding updated official translations of Japanese GMP regulations is difficult.
 Many English translations will not have the latest version, and understanding the nuances can be tricky.
 To ensure full compliance, having experts such as Pacific Bridge Medical who can interpret key regulations and meet with the MHLW or PMDA on your behalf is crucial.

-Contact us today for a free consultation on your specific Japan quality control/quality assurance or AFM needs.
+Contact us today for a free consultation on your specific Japan quality control/quality assurance needs.

 Visit our Resource Center to view free webcasts and charts or read publications, news, and research reports on the Asia medical markets.